lemocla/Which-way-is-up/documentation/features/features.md

     The website features a navigation menu on top of the page to allow users to easily navigate throughout the website.
 The navigation is also collapsible on mobile devices for better visibility.

-    Once a user is logged in, the navigation menu will update to allow users to access all features related to them such as their profile page or adding items and portfolio items if the user is the shop owner.
+    Once a user is logged in, the navigation menu will update to allow users to access all features related to them such as their profile page or adding items if the user is the shop owner.

     If a user has an item in their shopping bag, quantities in the shopping bag will display next to shopping cart icon.

     The navigation bar will be partly populated dynamically when the shop owner adds additional types of portfolio (in the same way as commission and collection).
-Each dropdown menu in each portfolio categories will also be dynamically populated so that the shop owner can keep the website up-to-date.
+Each dropdown menu will also be dynamically populated so that the shop owner can keep the website up-to-date.

     ![navbar mobile](screenshots/navbar-mobile.png)